 Early-1900s temperance literature is a now-obscure area, not least books from the 1920s that investigate the sites of now-closed saloons.
 There is an eerie quality to these works, for which the word necrology is not too strong.
 Authors combed the locations to see what had happened.
 In The Passing of The Saloons in New York City (1924) Robert Everett Corradini, Research Secretary of the World League Against Alcoholism, explained how hundreds of saloons had transmuted to (in his view) more productive business units.
 Evocative black and white photos underscored the text.

-Given the choice locations of many former bars such as street corners, some were rented by the emerging national chain stores, probably the 5 and 10 Cent and that type.
-Others became restaurants, groceries, furniture stores, clothiers, or professional offices – virtually everything under the sun.
+Given the choice locations many old saloons had enjoyed such as street corners, some were rented by emerging national chain stores, the 5 and 10 Cent type.
+Other saloons became restaurants, groceries, furniture stores, clothiers, or professional offices.

 Note re images: the first image above was sourced from the book referenced in the text (from HathiTrust).
 The second is from this New York real estate listing.
 All trade marks and other intellectual property to or in such images belong to their lawful owners or authorized users.
 Images are believed available for educational and historical purposes.
 All feedback welcomed.